WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 #### AWS DDoS Resiliency

 First of all you should think about **minimizing the blast area**.
 This has to do with having most of you infrastructe within a private subnets.

 Next, your architecture should be able to **absorb the DDOS attack**.
 As weird as this might seem, with scallable architecture, you will have more time to think and adjust during the attack.

-- **Autoscalling and ELB**
+- **Autoscaling and ELB**
 - **Utilize CloudFront**
 - use the **Enhanced Networking** when using EC2 instances

 Next, think about **safeguarding exposed & hard to scale resources**.
-There are a few tools which enable you to do that. **R53 with private DNS records**, **CF with OAI and Georestrictions** and finally **WAF for filtering traffic**.
+There are a few tools which enable you to do that. **R53 with private DNS records**, **CF with OAI and Geo-restrictions** and finally **WAF for filtering traffic**.

 ## re:Invent 2021 watched videos